dodgerogers/nucleus-core-ruby/README.md

 ## Overview

-A colleague once drew the following diagram to show how business logic should be separated from the framework.
+A colleague drew this diagram to show how business logic should be separated from the framework.

 ![Separating business logic from the framework](doc/images/readme.png)

-This sounded great but was very oblique to translate into code. `Nucleus-Core` is a way to do just that, and is oriented around the idea that the framework is responsible for receiving requests and rendering responses, with business logic being everything in between (authentication, authorization, service orchestration, data access, and what to render).
+This sounded great but was oblique to translate into code, `Nucleus-Core` aims to provide some guidelines.
+Let the framework handle requests and render responses from/to the medium it serves, and business logic is everything else in between written in pure ruby (authentication, authorization, service orchestration, data access, and what to output).

 ## Components